Thursday, March 20, 2025

 Set-PowerCLIConfiguration -InvalidCertificateAction Ignore -Confirm:$false

-Now you can connect to vCenter and list VMs
+And now you can connect to vCenter and list VMs

 Connect-VIServer -Server <vcenter-server> -User <username> -Password <password>